Friday, August 31, 2012

 Two tweets from Joe Davis on Aaron Gordon:

 Aaron Gordon's mother Shelly told us that all schools are equal right now.
-Plans to have home visits but "No timetable for decision"
+Plans to have home visits but "No timetable for decision"and

 Shelly also debunked the rumor that her son Aaron Gordon will take a Colorado visit next weekend.